Reduced bandwidth: a qualitative strengthening of twin-width in minor-closed classes (and beyond): Preliminaries

 \begin{thm}[\citep{DJMMUW20}] For every graph $X$, there exist $k,a\in\mathbb{N}$ such that every $X$-minor-free graph has a tree-decomposition in which every torso is a subgraph of $(H\boxtimes P)+K_a$ for some graph $H$ of treewidth at most $k$ and some path $P$. \end{thm}

-Product structure theorems for several non-minor-closed classes are known \citep{DMW,HW21b}.
+Product structure theorems for several non-minor-closed classes are known \citep{DMW23,HW24}.
 Here is one example.

-\begin{thm}[\citep{DMW}] Every $(\gamma,k)$-planar graph has row-treewidth $O(\gamma k^6)$. \end{thm}
+\begin{thm}[\citep{DMW23}] Every $(\gamma,k)$-planar graph has row-treewidth $O(\gamma k^6)$. \end{thm}

 With these tools in hand we now give the intuition behind our proofs.
-First note that \citet{TW-II} showed that for all graphs $G$ and $H$,
+First note that \citet{TW-II} showed that $\tww(G\boxtimes H)$ is bounded by a function of $\tww(G)$, $\tww(H)$ and $\Delta(H)$ (and \citet{PS23a} gave analogous results for various other graph products).
 However, this is not enough to conclude results about subgraphs of $G\boxtimes H$ since twin-width is not monotone.
 Consider a subgraph $G$ of $H\boxtimes P$ where $H$ has bounded tree-width and $P$ is a path.
 As mentioned in \cref{Introduction}, $H$ has bounded component twin-width.
 This says there is a reduction sequence for $H$ such that each red component $X$ has bounded size.
 Observe that $X\boxtimes P$ has bounded bandwidth.
 Our strategy is to construct a reduction sequence for $G$ so that each red component is of the form $X\boxtimes P$ where $X$ is a bounded-size subgraph of $H$, implying each red subgraph has bounded bandwidth.
 A key to the proof is to find vertex identifications so that the resulting graph stays a subgraph of some $H\boxtimes P$.
 The above intuitive description has some inaccuracies.
 Implementing this strategy rigorously needs several further ideas, especially in the setting of powers (\cref{BoundedRowTreewidth}).
 Finally, to apply \cref{MinorFree} for $K_t$-minor-free graphs we need more ideas to cater for apex vertices and tree-decompositions (\cref{ProperMinorClosedClasses}).